yeti-platform/yetigo/README.md

     * to check if the observable in Yeti
     * to link the tag of an observable of Yeti
     * to link the datasource of an observable of Yeti
+## Icons Maltego

+All icons used for the all entities is here https://github.com/MISP/intelligence-icons

+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

+    Copyright 2016 Bret Jordan - original works with some potential licensed material Copyright 2018 Françoise Penninckx - redesign from scratch